De Finetti's theorem: rate of convergence in Kolmogorov distance: Proof of Theorem

-The first part of the proof, which requires the major effort, is devoted to proving (\ref{eq:MAIN}) when the density $f$ of $\mu$, in addition to (\ref{eq:peccatiH}), satisfies also $f(0) = f(1) = 0$.
-We recall again that (\ref{eq:peccatiH}) entails $f \in \mathrm{W}^{1,1}(0,1)$ and, hence, the existence of a continuous version of this density on the whole set $[0,1]$, by virtue of Theorem 8.2 in \cite{brezis}.
+The way is now paved for the study of Theorem \ref{thm:peccati}.
+The first part of the proof, which requires the major effort, is devoted to proving \eqref{eq:MAIN} when the density $f$ of $\mu$, in addition to \eqref{eq:peccatiH}, satisfies $f(0) = f(1) = 0$.
+We recall again that \eqref{eq:peccatiH} entails $f \in \mathrm{W}^{1,1}(0,1)$ and, hence, the existence of a continuous version of this density on the whole set $[0,1]$, by virtue of Theorem 8.2 in Brezis \cite{brezis}.
 Obviously, the additional assumption $f(0) = f(1) = 0$ is referred to this version.
+After these preliminaries, we get into the real proof by defining $I(n,\gamma) := [\xsng, 1 - \xsng]$, with $\xsng := (1/n)^{\frac{1}{2-\gamma}}$, which is a proper interval provided that $n \geq 4$.
+Then, after denoting by $\ff_n$ ($\ff$, respectively) the d.f. associated to $\mu_n$ ($\mu$, respectively), we split the original quantity as follows: